dustinlyons/nixos-config/README.md

 *Choose one of two options*

 **Simplified version without secrets management**
-* Simple and great for beginners' configuration, enabling you to get started quickly and test out Nix.
+* Simple and great for beginners.
+Enables you to get started quickly and test out Nix.
 * Forgoring secrets means you must configure Syncthing (or whatever) yourself.
 Your configuration won't include private keys.
 * You can always add secrets later.